What Is Meteor JS and Why Does Everyone Say That It Is Dead?

 If you are a business owner, Meteor is perfect for the tech stack of your app.
 It will let you save on development time and costs.
 If something goes wrong with your original Meteor web development team, you will easily find a substitute.
 Also, if you would like to start with prototyping, Meteor should be the fastest way to implement it.

 So, do not hesitate to give Meteor a shot.
-And if you encounter any troubles while developing Meteor applications, we will be happy to help.
+And if you encounter any troubles with Meteor web development, we will be happy to help.

 Do you need help with Meteor app development?